 Yet up to 70% of young people with disordered anxiety don’t access any treatment.
 Referrals to child mental health services have increased 26% in the last 5 years, but waiting lists for treatment can be up to 18 months long, and 1 in 4 referrals are refused.

-A mobile video game to provide early intervention support to young people aged 8-12 years with low-medium anxiety by combining exposure therapy with an immersive gaming experience.
+Lumi Nova, a mobile video game to provide early intervention support to young people aged 7-12 years with low-medium anxiety by combining exposure therapy with an immersive gaming experience.
 Designed for use via schools, Children’s Mental Health Services and as part of existing service provision.